What is Reflexology?

 Today, it is said by doctors that 60-90% of all ailments are linked to stress.
 In this modern life we rarely find an "off" switch for our minds and rest for our bodies.
 This can cause tension to build and build until necessary functions in the body are disrupted which can cause illnesses or diseases to take hold.
 Reflexology gives your nervous system that much needed space to de-stress and return to normal function.

-Can Reflexology Make A Condition Worse?
+Can Reflexology Make a Condition Worse?

 No. Reflexology is non-invasive and simply helps the body to normalize.
 It cannot make any condition more acute.
 Anyone can receive reflexology at any age and any stage of life.
 Your reflexologist will ask you about your health history to cater your sessions to suit your indidvidual needs.
 Some clients of reflexology do experience something called a health response after their session.
 This may include responses like tiredness, a surge in energy, change in sleep pattern, frequent urination and nausea just to name a few.
 This is a completely normal response from the body being able to release waste materials it may have been holding on to due to stress and poor circulation.
 This is a good thing!
 These symptoms usually don't last long, often resolving in a day or two.